aws-samples/containers-blog-maelstrom/sem-var-ecr-watcher-app-runner/README.md

 * AWS Lambda - Serverless compute service that allows you to run code without provisioning or managing servers
 * AWS ECR - Fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images
 * AWS EventBridge - Fully managed event bus that makes it easy to connect applications together using data from your own applications, Software-as-a-Service (SaaS) applications, and AWS services
-* AWS S3 - Fully managed object storage service that offers industry-leading scalability, data availability, security, and performance
+* Amazon S3 - Fully managed object storage service that offers industry-leading scalability, data availability, security, and performance

 The following diagram shows the overall architecture of the solution: